fedluc/qupled/docs/examples.rst

 that can be employed to speed up the calculations:

 * *Parallelization*: qupled supports both multithreaded calculations with OpenMP and multiprocessors computations with MPI.
-The number of OpenMP threads can be specified in input (as shown in :ref:`this example<solvingQuantumSchemes>`).
-  Multiprocessor computations can be performed by running qupled as an MPI application:
-  ``mpirun -n <number_of_cores> python3 <script_using_qupled>``.
-OpenMP and MPI can be used concurrently by setting both the number of threads and the number of cores.
+OpenMP and MPI can be used concurrently by setting both the number of threads and the number of cores in the input dataclasses.
+Use `threads` to set the number of OMP threads and `processes` to set the number of MPI processes.

 * *Pre-computation*: The calculations for the quantum schemes can be made significantly faster if part of the calculation of the auxiliary density response can be skipped.